Vespula atropilosa: Taxonomy and phylogeny

 The taxonomic status of Vespula atropilosa has been variable.
 V. atropilosa has not always been accepted as its own species.
 Bequaert (1931) considered it to be a xanthic form of Vespula rufa.
 Bohart and Bechtel (1957) considered it a subspecies of Vespula rufa but Miller (1961) recognized it as a unique species.

 The prairie yellowjacket was formerly known as Vespa atropilosa before being moved to the genus Vespula.

 V. atropilosa is a member of the genus Vespula which comprises most yellowjackets.
 Yellowjackets are named for their characteristic yellow and black markings.
 They usually have minimal hair and translucent golden-colored wings.
 Vespula are found all over the world.
 They may act as pollinators for plants such as orchids, rhododendrons, squash, common milkweed, field garlic, and field pussytoes.

 Description and identification

 Vespula atropilosa is a black and yellow wasp.
 It ranges from 10 to 15 mm in size.
-In some places males have two different abdominal patterns of coloring: one with more black than yellow (xanthic) and the other with more yellow than black (melanic).
+In some places males have two different abdominal patterns of coloring: one with less black than yellow (xanthic) and the other with less yellow than black (melanic).
 Regarding the head, the malar or zygomatic space is less than half as long as the penultimate segment of the antenna, the occipital carina is incomplete, and the ventral section of the scape is yellow and the dorsal section of the scape is black.
 Regarding the body, the metasomal tergites are covered with long straight hair, the black central region of the apex of the second gastral tergum is pointed, and the male aedeagus is saddle-shaped.